Trewaters/301-Days-Of-Code/Challenge Accepted/log.md

 The daily log of Tre' Grisby's **#301DaysOfCode** challenge.

 ## Log
+### Day 49: February 18, 2019

+:sunrise_over_mountains::sunny: *Today's Progress:*
+- Worked on Angular httpclient call to BART API.
+- adding unmock to Angular test.

+:thought_balloon: *Thoughts:* Time time time.
+I keep expecting everything to go quicker than it does.
+I must learn to accept the amount of time I have devoted on an item as the amount of time it takes.
+Nuff said.
+Today I focused on Angular http client calls and that was educational.
+I also started working out how to add unmock to Angular test.
+I didn't get it all setup today but I made a start.

+:floppy_disk: *Link to work:* eastBayTravelApp (`...\CodingWorkshop\Angular CLI practice\eastBayTravel`)

 ### Day 48: February 17, 2019

 :sunrise_over_mountains::sunny: *Today's Progress:* Worked with objects and APIs today.
 Made great progress.